hashicorp/terraform-provider-aws/website/docs/r/appsync_resolver.html.markdown

 The following arguments are supported:

 * `api_id` - (Required) API ID for the GraphQL API.
-* `code` - (Optional) The function code that contains the request and response functions.
-When code is used, the runtime is required.
-The runtime value must be APPSYNC_JS.
 * `type` - (Required) Type name from the schema defined in the GraphQL API.
 * `field` - (Required) Field name from the schema defined in the GraphQL API.
 * `request_template` - (Optional) Request mapping template for UNIT resolver or 'before mapping template' for PIPELINE resolver.
 Required for non-Lambda resolvers.